groue/GRMustache/README.md

     A: When GRMustache has to try several objects until it finds the one that provides a `{{key}}`, several NSUndefinedKeyException are raised and caught.
 Let us double guess you: it's likely that you wish Xcode would stop breaking on those exceptions.
 This use case is covered in [Guides/runtime/context_stack.md](GRMustache/blob/master/Guides/runtime/context_stack.md).

+- **Q: Why does GRMustache need JRSwizzle?**

+    A: GRMustache will [swizzle](http://www.mikeash.com/pyblog/friday-qa-2010-01-29-method-replacement-for-fun-and-profit.html) the implementation of `valueForUndefinedKey:` in the NSObject and NSManagedObject classes when you invoke `[GRMustache preventNSUndefinedKeyExceptionAttack]`.
+This use case is covered in [Guides/runtime/context_stack.md](GRMustache/blob/master/Guides/runtime/context_stack.md).
+The dreadful swizzling happens in [src/classes/GRMustacheNSUndefinedKeyExceptionGuard.m](GRMustache/blob/master/src/classes/GRMustacheNSUndefinedKeyExceptionGuard.m).

 Contribution wish-list
 ----------------------